NSEA Upcoming Communications Projects

-For early summer '10 North Shore Emergency Association has two major events planned:
+Each year North Shore Emergency Association conducts two major communications projects:

 This 2 day project is a major annual fundraising event for the